Robert M. Carey, M.D.,

-Dr. Carey is an elected member of the Institute of Medicine of the National Academy of Sciences, the Association of American Physicians and the American Society for Clinical Investigation.
+Dr. Carey is an elected member of the National Academy of Medicine, the Association of American Physicians and the American Society for Clinical Investigation.
 He has been President of the AHA (Virginia Affiliate) and the American Clinical and Climatological Association as well as The Endocrine Society.
 Dr. Carey is recipient of the Distinguished Alumnus Award from Vanderbilt University, the Distinguished Achievement Award of the New York Hospital/Cornell Medical Alumni Council, the Walter Reed Distinguished Achievement Award of the University of Virginia Medical Alumni Association, the Lifetime Achievement Award of the Consortium of Southeast Hypertension Centers and the Irving Page/Alva Bradley Lifetime Achievement Award of the AHA Council for High Blood Pressure Research.
 He is a Fellow of the Royal College of Physicians of Ireland, and a Master of the American College of Physicians (ACP).
 Dr. Carey has received an Honorary Citation from Governor Mark R. Warner (2002) and a Joint Resolution commending him from the General Assembly of the Commonwealth of Virginia (2004).
-He received the Laureate Award of the Virginia Chapter of the ACP (2004), the Distinguished Physician Award of The Endocrine Society (2005), the AHA Scientific Councils Distinguished Achievement Award (2008), the Robert Tigerstedt Distinguished Scientist Award of the American Society of Hypertension (2009), the Edward H. Ahrens, Jr. Distinguished Scientist Award of the Association of Patient-Oriented Research (2012), the Research Excellence Award (sponsored by Novartis) of the AHA Council for High Blood Pressure Research (2012), and the Outstanding Achievement Award of The Endocrine Society (to be awarded in March, 2015).
+He received the Laureate Award of the Virginia Chapter of the ACP (2004), the Distinguished Physician Award of The Endocrine Society (2005), the AHA Scientific Councils Distinguished Achievement Award (2008), the Robert Tigerstedt Distinguished Scientist Award of the American Society of Hypertension (2009), the Edward H. Ahrens, Jr. Distinguished Scientist Award of the Association of Patient-Oriented Research (2012), the Research Excellence Award (sponsored by Novartis) of the AHA Council for High Blood Pressure Research (2012) and the Outstanding Leadership in Endocrinology Award of the Endocrine Society (2015).